basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 support can be turned on and off by setting the `erlang.smp` parameter to `enable` or `disable`.
 It is enabled by default.
-Setting this parameter to `auto` will instruct the Erlang VM to start with SMP support enabled if it is available _and_ more than one logical processor is detected.
+Setting this parameter to `auto` will instruct the Erlang VM to start with SMP support enabled if it is available on the operating system _and_ more than one logical processor is detected.

 Riak is supported on some operating systems that do not provide SMP support.
-Make sure that you ensure that your OS supports SMP before enabling it for use by Riak's Erlang VM.
+Make sure that your OS supports SMP before enabling it for use by Riak's Erlang VM.
 If it does not, you should set `erlang.smp` to `disable` prior to starting up your cluster.

 ## Schedulers